 Industry giant Lido “Lee” Anthony Iacocca was elected chairman of Chrysler on this day in 1979, 10 months after joining the company as president.
 It was Lee’s career at Ford Motor Company that would lead him to the top of Chrysler.
 As a vice president at Ford more than a decade prior Iacocca was instrumental in the introduction of the Ford Mustang.
 From there he forecast the need for fuel efficient, domestically made cars, which led to the development of the Pinto.
-He was elected president of Ford in 1970 but was fired unceremoniously in 1978.
-He attributed the event to fundamentally different business ideologies than those of Henry Ford II (even though Ford saw a profit of more than $2 billion in Iacocca’s final year).
+He became president of Ford in 1970 but Henry Ford II fired him unceremoniously in 1978.
+He attributed the event to fundamentally different business ideologies than those of Ford II (even though Ford saw a profit of more than $2 billion in Iacocca’s final year).

 In the late 1970s Chrysler was nearing complete failure, losing millions of dollars every month.
 At the time of Iacocca’s firing from Ford the Chrysler Corporation was strongly courting the automotive superstar.
 Iacocca accepted the challenge of saving Chrysler.
 Shortly after taking the chairman role Iacocca approached congress and asked for and secured a bailout of $1.5 billion.
 There were certain stipulations for Chrysler, such as abandoning the development of a turbine engine, which was nearly production ready in 1979, after more than 20 years of development.